darkspock/CareerPython/docs/working/feature/jobApplication/JobApplicationFlow.md

 Pre-filled data from PDF is editable.

 1. General Data
-2. User Experience
+2. Experience
 3. Education
 4. Projects
 5. Skills
-6. Specific Application Questions
+6. Questions (includes all position-specific questions)
-7. Killer Questions
-8. Submit
+7. Submit

 ## Thank You Page
 1. Display thank you message